codebysd/node-asyncback/README.md

 # Notes

-1. The `next` callback supplied by ExpressJS will be automatically called after async middleware function returns.
+1. The callback will be automatically called after async function returns.
-2. In case the async middleware function throws an error, the `next` callback will be called with the thrown error.
+2. Any error thrown by the async function is passed as the first parameter to callback.
+3. The return value of async function is passed as the second parameter to callback.
-3. In cases where the callback should not be automatically called, the async function can return a special value `asyncback.NO_CB`.
+3. In cases where the callback should not be automatically called, the async function can return a special value: `asyncback.NO_CB`.

 # Flexibility